 Q: Tell us about your studio setup.

-A: I mostly record at my treated home studio, but sometimes I rent a local studio space for larger sessions.
-I write arrangements on Finale 26, record/edit/produce on Logic Pro X, and use a PreSonus interface.
+A: I mostly record at my acoustically treated home studio, but sometimes I rent a local studio space for larger sessions.
+I write arrangements on Finale 26, record/edit/produce on Logic Pro X, and use a PreSonus Quantum 2626 interface with my maxed-out M1 Mac Mini computer.
 I have a small collection of high-quality ribbon, condenser, and dynamic mics, but my go-to unit for most work is a Townsend Labs L22 modelling mic.
 I also have a mobile recording rig for on-location sessions.